Mubarak Bala: Arrest and conviction

 Following his guilty plea, the Humanist Association stated that the plea had not been "part of the agreed legal strategy" and that Bala may have been subject to intimidation by the prosecution, and/or "tricked into pleading guilty in the hopes of a light sentence".

+The chair of the International Religious Freedom or Belief Alliance, a network of countries promoting freedom of religion or belief worldwide, has called for Bala to be pardoned.

+Release from prison

+International pressure from European governments and campaigning from Humanists International member organisations led to Mubarak's release from prison in late 2024.
+He was relocated to Bavaria, Germany, with support from the German government, where he received a six-month fellowship with the Humanist Society's Shelter Program, funded by the Elisabeth Selbert Initiative.

 Personal background

 Bala's family is "descended from generations of Islamic scholars".
 He is a chemical process engineer by education and has a wife and a young son, who was born six weeks before Bala's arrest.

 Recognition

 Bala was honoured with the Gordon Ross Humanist of the Year award in 2021 by Humanist Society Scotland.